staadecker/pdf-color-remover/README.md

     `pip install -r requirements.txt`

-4. Copy the PDF you'd like to process to the current folder.
+4. Copy the PDF you'd like to process to the current directory.

-5. Run the script with the appropriate arguments.
+5. Run the script with the file name as the argument.

-    `python script.py <my-pdf-to-convert.pdf>`
+    `python script.py my_document_to_convert.pdf`

+6. `processed_my_document_to_convert.pdf` will be generated in the current directory.

 ## Notes